 As today is 3.14, I would like to wish everyone a happy Pi Day.
 In honor of this irrational number, the ratio of circumference to diameter of a circle, many pie and pizza places, such as Blaze are offering 3.14- themed discounts.
 However, the way the Haas family commemorates Pi Day is by, well, baking a pie.

 This year’s pie will be pumpkin, as that’s what I have plenty of in my cupboard.
 That, and Sami loves a good pumpkin pie.
 Other Haas favorites include apple, banana cream, cherry, and key lime.
 So in celebration of Pi Day, we will share one of our most beloved pie recipes.

 This pie was voted best at our school’s first (and only) pie-baking contest in 2016.
-It uses vanilla wafer cookies for the crust to compliment the bananas.
+It uses vanilla wafer cookies for the crust to compliment the bananas and vanilla pudding.

 ¾ cup granulated sugar

 3 egg yolks, beaten

 2 tsp. vanilla extract

 - Prepare crust by crushing ½ boxes of vanilla wafers in a food processor about 30 seconds.
 Add 5-7 tablespoons of melted butter and pulse until cookies are crumbly and moist.
 Press cookie crumbles into a 9” pie plate and bake 15 minutes at 350 degrees Fahrenheit .
 Set aside to cool.

 - In a medium saucepan, combine flour, sugar, and salt.
 Stir in milks and cook over medium heat, stirring constantly, until the mixture begins to bubble.
 Cook about 2 minutes longer, then lower heat to medium-low.